kittmaster/KittmasterRepo/README.md

 Please make sure you observe the skin's license.
 All parts, including textures, are for non-commercial use.

 ### <ins>Contact</ins>
-Support should only be obtained via the forum link above.
-Bug reports can be listed on the forum or by adding an issue here.
+Support should only be obtained via the forum link: https://forum.kodi.tv/forumdisplay.php?fid=314 Bug reports can be reported on the forum or by adding an issue here, but prefer forum to ensure all issues have proper documentation and avoid repeat reporting.